circuits/circuits/docs/source/man/handlers.rst

 .. note::
-   You can specify that a method not be marked as an event handler by passing ``False`` as the first argument to ``@handler()``.
+   You can specify that a method will not be marked as an event handler by passing ``False`` as the first argument to ``@handler()``.